-Term Definition Source Social and Environmental Impact Assessment (SEIA) A SEIA is an analysis and planning process to be carried outprior to new plantings or operations.
+Term rm Definition Social and EnvironmentalA SEIA is an analysis and planning process to be carried outprior to new plantings orImpact Assessment (SEIA)operations.
 This process incorporates relevant environmental and social data, as well as stakeholder consultations, inorder to identify potential impacts (both direct and indirect) and to determine whether these impacts can be satisfactorily addressed, in which case the proponent also defines specificactions to minimise and mitigate potential negative impacts.
 P&C Review 2018 Social Impact Assessment (SIA) 'Social impacts' is 'the consequence on human populations of any public or private actions- that alter the ways in which people live, play, relate to one another, organise to meet their needs and generally cope as members of society'.
 'Social Impact Assessment' is thus a process to identify, predict, evaluate and communicate information about impacts of a proposed project, policy, programme or plan on a community and their activities, and to detail mitigation measures prior to approval and implementation.
 Social Impact Assessment for Project Development Manual by Malaysian Association of Social Impact Assessment (MSIA) Stakeholders An individual or group with a legitimate and/or demonstrable interest in, or who is directly affected by, the activities of an organisation and the consequences of those activities.
 P&C 2013 Steep terrain Steep terrain which shall be avoided are those that are 25 degrees or greater.
 Soil conservation measures (e.g. terracing, platforms, cover crop, etc.) should be applied for terrain with gradients between 9 and 25 degrees.
 Soil suitability should be determined using crop and environmental suitability criteria.
 Those identified as marginal and/or problematic should be avoided if the soil cannot be improved through agro management input.
 MYNI 2014

-Term Definition Source Trafficked labour Trafficked labour is a form of exploitation that results from the recruitment, transport, transfer, harbouring, and receipt of individuals to perform labour or services through the use of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits.
-The UN Palermo Protocols to Prevent, Suppress and Punish Trafficking in Persons.
-Transmigrant A person who migrates from one part of the country to another with a view to being employed otherwise than on his own account.
+Term Trafficked labour Transmigrant A person who migrates from one part of the country to another with a view to being employed otherwise than on his own account.
 P&C 2013 Undue influence The exertion by a third party of any kind of control such that a person signs a contract or other agreement which, absent the influence of the third party, he would not have signed.
 P&C 2013 Unit of certification The unit of certification shall be the mill and its supply base and shall include both directly managed land (and estates) and Scheme Smallholders and outgrowers, where estates have been legally established with proportions of lands allocated to each.
 RSPO Certification Systems 2017 Voluntary isolation Indigenous peoples in voluntary isolation are indigenous peoples or segments of indigenous peoples who do not maintain sustained contacts with the majority non-indigenous population, and who generally reject any type of contact with persons not part of their own people.
 They may also be peoples or segments of peoples previously contacted and who, after intermittent contact with the nonindigenous societies, have returned to a situation of isolation and break the relations of contact that they may have had with those societies.
 In line with the principle of FPIC, RSPO prohibits oil palm expansion in these peoples' territories.
-Inter-American Commission on Human Rights, Indigenous Peoples in Voluntary Isolation and Initial Contact in the Americas, 2013 Vulnerable groups Any group or sector of society that is at higher risk or being subjected to social exclusion, discriminatory practices, violence, natural or environmental disaster, or economic hardship than other groups, such as indigenous peoples, ethnic minorities, migrants, disabled people, the homeless, isolated elderly people, women and children.
+Vulnerable groups Any group or sector of society that is at higher risk or being subjected to social exclusion, discriminatory practices, violence, natural or environmental disaster, or economic hardship than other groups, such as indigenous peoples, ethnic minorities, migrants, disabled people, the homeless, isolated elderly people, women and children.
 P&C Review 2018